Multispectral Mapping for Crops and Vegetation

 Multispectral mapping is not new in agriculture or environmental management.
 Agronomists, producers and environmentalists have been routinely using near infrared (NIR) and multispectral imagery captured by satellites like Landsat for almost 50 years to monitor broad changes in vegetation and crop health.
 But with a ground resolution of 30cm per pixel, even the latest Landsat 7 and Landsat 8 satellites can only deliver a broad overview result (the smallest object they can sense is the size of a rubbish bin lid), and even then the results can be of limited use due to cloud cover and other atmospheric conditions and the timing of satellite passes.
 During the 2019-20 bushfire season in Australia, Landsat imagery across much of the country was obscured by smoke haze for weeks at a time.

-Airborne multispectral data capture is not intended to replace satellite data, but to enhance its use through higher resolution imagery (typically 8 cm per pixel or less) that is largely not affected by smoke haze or cloud cover and can deliver data at a resolution fine enough to count plants in a field or trees in an orchard.
+Airborne multispectral mapping data is not intended to replace satellite data, but to enhance its use through higher resolution imagery (typically 8 cm per pixel or less) that is largely not affected by smoke haze or cloud cover and can deliver data at a resolution fine enough to count and analyse plants in a field or trees in an orchard.
 Many of our customers come to us because they are disappointed in the limited practical applications of satellite NDVI and even traditional drone NDVI.

 Queensland Drones is at the forefront of modern agricultural and environmental health management support, delivering precise and usable data from sensors like the Micasense Rededge M/MX and the Slantrange 4P which can capture 5 spectral bands (typically blue, green, red, red NIR and Rededge NIR) to produce extremely detailed spectral band data for expert analysis and readily usable RGB maps, chlorophyll production, weed identification, DEM/DSM and various standard crop health indexes including NDVI, OSAVI, NDRE and CIR.

-Predicting Yield Potential using Multispectral Analysis
+Predicting Yield Potential using Multispectral Mapping

 Modern multispectral mapping with sensors carried by drones (UAVs) provide the most comprehensive data ever to be made available for the assessment of potential yield and harvest readiness in a crop, especially high value crops like macadamias, avocados and mangoes.
 This gallery shows data to inform accurate pre-harvest analysis for a commercial avocado crop.